- →Home-based grooming nets $66K–$85K/year with the lowest startup cost ($3K–$8K)

 Every grooming model has groomers making great money and groomers struggling.
 The difference isn't the van or the storefront — it's how the business is run.

 The groomer who tracks their business runs a better business.
-Ready to see what professional business management looks like?
-Start your free ZendPaw trial today.
-Whatever model you choose, start with that habit from day one.
+Start your free ZendPaw trial and see what professional business management looks like from day one — whatever model you choose.

 Ready to stop managing your schedule on paper?